yukoba/nd4j/getstarted.md

 ### <a id="open"> OpenBlas </a>

-To make sure the native libs on the x86 backend work, you need `/opt/OpenBLAS/lib` on the system path.
+To make sure the native libs on the `native` backend work, you need `/opt/OpenBLAS/lib` on the system path.
 After that, enter these commands in the prompt

 			sudo cp libopenblas.so liblapack.so.3
 			sudo cp libopenblas.so libblas.so.3